Deep WebCorporate Intelligence

 - The candidate's most recent employer was under an active SEC investigation for revenue recognition irregularities — exactly the area the candidate oversaw.

-- The candidate was not personally named in public filings, which is why standard screenings missed it, but court document footnotes referenced testimony from "senior revenue leadership."
+- The candidate was not personally named in public filings, but court document footnotes referenced testimony from "senior revenue leadership."

 - The candidate had resigned from the company 2 weeks before the SEC investigation was publicly announced — a timeline that raised questions about awareness.